jeftegoes/AwsOverview/AWS Lambda.md

   - Authorize other accounts / specific CIDR / IAM principals.
 - **Cross-Origin Resource Sharing (CORS)**
   - If you call your Lambda function URL from a different domain.
+- There are two types of authorization available for Lambda function URLs:
-- **AuthType NONE**
+  - `lambda:FunctionUrlAuthType: "NONE"`
     - Allow public and unauthenticated access.
       - Resource-based Policy is always in effect (must grant public access).
-- `lambda:FunctionUrlAuthType: "AWS_IAM"`- IAM is used to authenticate and authorize requests.
+  - `lambda:FunctionUrlAuthType: "AWS_IAM"` - IAM is used to authenticate and authorize requests.
     - Both Principal's Identity-based Policy and Resource-based Policy are evaluated.
     - Principal must have `lambda:InvokeFunctionUrl` permissions.
     - **Same account:** Identity-based Policy **OR** Resource-based Policy as ALLOW.
     - **Cross account:** Identity-based Policy **AND** Resource Based Policy as ALLOW.

 ![Lambda secutiry options](Images/LambdaFunctionURLSecutiryOptions.png)